The untold story of Mike Leach's 'lost' OU play script that fooled Texas

 They shouldn't have.

-It was a fake, part of a plot hatched by Leach and consulted by the Longhorns, who quickly fell behind 17-0 before realizing they'd been duped.
+It was a fake, part of a plot hatched by Leach, the Sooners' offensive coordinator, and consulted by the Longhorns, who quickly fell behind 17-0 before realizing they'd been duped.

 "That does sound like Mike," said former Texas coach Mack Brown, unaware of the script at the time.
-"I do know this: offensive coordinators are so careful with those scripts they wouldn't be losing them.
+"I do know this: Offensive coordinators are so careful with those scripts they wouldn't be losing them.
 Those things are valuable.
 Only Mike would think to lay one out there as a decoy."

 In his 2011 book "Swing Your Sword," Leach briefly mentioned the lark.
 But he never knew for sure just how seriously the Longhorns had taken it, how often they'd referenced it or just how effective it had been.

-Note: Editor's note: This story was originally published in 2018.